malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     in converter/qiskit/get_annealer_encoding.py

 7) This list of inequalities is then passed to the solver.
-The solver works by extracting symbols and their constraints from the equations, and iterating over the constraints to determine the bounds of the symbols.
-When bounds converge a value is picked for the symbol having a constraint composed of the least amount of unknown symbols and the smallest bounds.
+The solver works by extracting symbols and their constraints from the equations, and iterating over the constraints to tighten the bounds of the symbols.
+When bounds converge, a value is picked for the symbol having a constraint composed of the least amount of unknown symbols and the tightest bounds.
 After a value is picked, the constraints of all symbols are iterated over again and their bounds are tightened further.
 This is repeated until all symbols have values.